helge17/tuxguitar/doc/contribute.md

 ## Get in contact

-In order to get in contact with other contributors just use the GitHub discussion functionality.
+In order to get in contact with other contributors, just use the GitHub discussion functionality.
 <br>
 <br>